oleg-alexandrov/isaac/dense_map/geometry_mapper/readme.md

       when intersecting the ray with a mesh, in meters (if applicable).

+    --no_extrinsics
+      Do not model the extrinsics between cameras.
+Hence the pose of any camera of any type may vary on its own with no restriction that the cameras be on a rig.
+Model however depth_to_image_transform.
+See also --float_nonref_cameras.

+   --float_nonref_cameras
+      To use in conjunction with --no_extrinsics to float non-reference camera poses.
+Use --float_sparse map to float the reference cameras.

     --nav_cam_distortion_replacement (string, default = "")
       Replace nav_cam's distortion coefficients with this list after the initial determination of triangulated points, and then continue with distortion optimization.
-A quoted list of four or five values expected, separated by spaces, as the replacement distortion model will have radial and tangential coefficients.
+A quoted list of five values is expected, separated by spaces, as the replacement distortion model will have radial and tangential coefficients.
 Set a positive
       --nav_cam_num_exclude_boundary_pixels.